Big Cypress National Preserve: History

 Big Cypress National Preserve differs from Everglades National Park in that, when it was established by law in 1974, the Miccosukee, Seminole and Traditional people were provided with permanent rights to occupy and use the land in traditional ways; in addition, they have first rights to develop income-producing businesses related to the resources and use of the preserve, such as guided tours.
 They and other hunters may use off-road vehicles, and home and business owners have been permitted to keep their properties in the preserve.
 As in Everglades National Park, petroleum exploration was permitted within Big Cypress in the authorizing legislation, but plans are under way for the government to buy out the remaining petroleum leases in order to shut down non-governmental commercial access to the environment.

+In 2016, Big Cypress National Preserve became the first national preserve to be designated as a Dark Sky Park by DarkSky International park in 2016.

 Climate

 Big Cypress has a tropical monsoon climate (Am according to Köppen climate classification), bordering on tropical savanna climate (Aw).
 Days are some of the hottest in Florida.
 January has an average high of 78.0 F and August has an average high of 93.6 F. However, nights cool down into the 50s °F (low 10s °C) in winter.
 Means range from 66.5 F in January to 84.7 F in August.
 Highs exceed 90 F on 154 days per year, while they fall below 70 F on just 8 days.
 Hardiness zone is 10b, with an average annual minimum of 35 F. The lowest recorded daily high was 48 F in 2010, while the highest low on record was 89 F in 2005.